drummonds/sceco/content/docs/Campaign2024/_index.md

    would harm neighbouring amenity in respect of privacy, outlook and noise.
 As such the proposal fails to comply with Lambeth Local Plan 2020-2035 (2021) policy Q2.

-_Perhaps these grounds have been mitigated by the succeeding approved plan to demolish some of the buildings._
+_Perhaps these grounds have been mitigated by the preceeding approved plan to demolish some of the buildings._

 5. The proposed operating hours and absence of a Noise Management Plan would result in the proposal failing to ensure that noise and other nuisances will be managed and mitigated in accordance with London Plan